Tigerbeer688/github-trending-1/README.md

 ## Javascript

+* 【2024-10-26】[GSSoC24 / Postman-Challenge](https://github.com/GSSoC24/Postman-Challenge) - This is the all in one place for documentation help regarding the postman challenge.
+* 【2024-10-26】[ai-shifu / ChatALL](https://github.com/ai-shifu/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 * 【2024-10-23】[torinmb / mediapipe-touchdesigner](https://github.com/torinmb/mediapipe-touchdesigner) - GPU Accelerated MediaPipe Plugin for TouchDesigner
 * 【2024-10-21】[PranshulGG / WeatherMaster](https://github.com/PranshulGG/WeatherMaster) - A Weather app for android 🌦🌞☔
 * 【2024-10-20】[huggingface / transformers.js](https://github.com/huggingface/transformers.js) - State-of-the-art Machine Learning for the web.
 Run 🤗 Transformers directly in your browser, with no need for a server!